User-Generated Content (UGC) in Social Media Marketing

 AR and VR are becoming part of UGC campaigns, offering more immersive and interactive experiences.
 These technologies allow consumers to engage with products in new ways that feel more personal and exciting.

-Platforms like TikTok, Instagram Reels, and YouTube Shorts continue to lead the way in UGC trends.
+Platforms like TikTok, Instagram Reels, and YouTube Shorts continue to lead UGC trends.
 Short videos tend to attract higher engagement, especially among younger audiences like Gen Z, making them a must for many brands.

 Shoppable UGC